osg-htc/operations/docs/services/topology.md

 These instructions assume an EL 7 host with the EPEL repositories available.
 The software will be installed into `/opt/topology`.
+A second instance for the webhook app will be installed into `/opt/topology-webhook`.
-(The ITB instance should be installed into `/opt/topology-itb` instead.)
+(The ITB instance should be installed into `/opt/topology-itb` and `/opt/topology-itb-webhook` instead.)
 The following steps should be done as root.

 1. Install prerequisites: